Characterizations of endograph metric and $\Gamma$-convergence on fuzzy sets: Properties and relationship of endograph metric and -convergence on subsets of

-In this subsection, we first present level characterizations of the $\Gamma$-convergence on $F_{USCGCON} (\mathbb{R}^m)$ based on preceding results.
-By using these level characterizations and the conclusions given in previous section, we find that the endograph metric convergence and the $\Gamma$-convergence coincide on $F_{USCGCON} (\mathbb{R}^m) \backslash \widehat{\emptyset}$.
-This implies that the level characterizations of the endograph metric convergence and the $\Gamma$-convergence given in Section 6 are in some sense the same on $F_{USCGCON} (\mathbb{R}^m) \backslash \widehat{\emptyset}$ and are \emph{precisely} the same on any common fuzzy sets mentioned in this paper.
+In this subsection, we present level characterizations of the $\Gamma$-convergence on $F_{USCGCON} (\mathbb{R}^m)$ based on preceding results.
+By using these level characterizations and the relationships of endograph metric and $\Gamma$-convergence obtained in Section \ref{rghc}, we find that the endograph metric convergence and the $\Gamma$-convergence \textbf{coincide} on $F_{USCGCON} (\mathbb{R}^m) \backslash \widehat{\emptyset}$.
+As a consequence, we give the forms of the level characterizations of the endograph metric and the $\Gamma$-convergence when restricted to $F_{USCGCON} (\mathbb{R}^m) \backslash \widehat{\emptyset}$ and common fuzzy sets, respectively.
+It is found that the level characterizations of the endograph metric convergence and the $\Gamma$-convergence given in Section 6 are \emph{in some sense} the same on $F_{USCGCON} (\mathbb{R}^m) \backslash \widehat{\emptyset}$ and are \emph{precisely} the same on any common fuzzy sets mentioned in this paper.
+At last, based on the conclusions of this section, we revisit the results in previous works.

 \begin{tm} Suppose that $u_n$, $n=1,2,\ldots$, are fuzzy sets in $F_{USCGCON} (\mathbb{R}^m)$, and that $u \not= \widehat{\emptyset} $ is a fuzzy set in $F_{USCG} (\mathbb{R}^m)$.
 Then the following statements are equivalent. \\ (\romannumeral1)\ $u_n\str{\Gamma}{\longrightarrow}u$. \\ (\romannumeral2)\ $\lim_{n\to \infty} [u_n]_\alpha (K)= [u]_\al$ for all $\al\in (0,1)\backslash P(u)$. \\ (\romannumeral3)\ $\lim_{n\to \infty} [u_n]_\al (K) = [u]_\al = \emptyset$ for each $\al\in (\lambda_u, 1]$, and $H([u_n]_\al, [u]_\al) \to 0$ for all $\al\in (0,\lambda_u)\backslash P(u)$.
 (If $\lambda_u = 1$, then $(\lambda_u, 1]=(1, 1] = \emptyset$.) \\ (\romannumeral4)\ $\lim_{n\to \infty} [u_n]_\alpha (K)= [u]_\al$ holds a.e. on $\al\in (0,1)$. \\ (\romannumeral5)\ $\lim_{n\to \infty} [u_n]_\al (K)= [u]_\al = \emptyset $ for each $\al\in (\lambda_u, 1]$, and $H([u_n]_\al, [u]_\al) \to 0$ holds a.e. on $\alpha \in (0,\lambda_u)$. \\ (\romannumeral6)\ $\lim_{n\to \infty} [u_n]_\alpha (K)= [u]_\al$ holds when $\al\in P$, where $P$ is a dense subset of $(0,1) \backslash P(u)$. \\ (\romannumeral7)\ $\lim_{n\to \infty} [u_n]_\al (K)= [u]_\al = \emptyset $ for each $\al\in (\lambda_u, 1]$, and $H([u_n]_\al, [u]_\al) \to 0$ holds when $\alpha \in P \cap (0,\lambda_u)$, where $P$ is a dense subset of $(0,1) \backslash P(u)$. \\ (\romannumeral8)\ $\lim_{n\to \infty} [u_n]_\alpha (K)= [u]_\al$ holds when $\al\in P$, where $P$ is a countable dense subset of $(0,1) \backslash P(u)$. \\ (\romannumeral9)\ $\lim_{n\to \infty} [u_n]_\al (K)= [u]_\al = \emptyset $ for each $\al\in (\lambda_u, 1]$, and $H([u_n]_\al, [u]_\al) \to 0$ holds when $\alpha \in P \cap (0,\lambda_u)$, where $P$ is a countable dense subset of $(0,1) \backslash P(u)$. \end{tm}